Nazek-Altayeb/Quiz/README.md

 - The frontend sends quiz parameters: number of questions, category, and difficulty.

-- The backend uses these parameters to fetch questions from Open Trivia [Encyclopedia](https://opentdb.com/api_config.php).
+- The backend uses these parameters to fetch questions from Open-Trivia [Encyclopedia](https://opentdb.com/api_config.php).

 - The fetched data is temporarily stored in the PostgreSQL database.